An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 Step 3: Safely Sealing and Disposing of Filled Sharps Containers

 Securing and disposing of a sharps container properly is important for everyone’s safety, including the environment.
-It’s essential to make sure that all filled containers are sealed securely before disposing in an appropriate manner so as not to cause any harm.
+It’s essential to make sure that all filled containers are sealed securely before disposing properly so as not to cause any harm.

 Sealing the Container